kyma-project/kyma/docs/event-bus/docs/040-details-troubleshooting.md

  If these general guidelines do not help, go to the next section of this document.

+## Search by tags
+You can search traces using tags.
+Tags are key-value pairs configured for each service.

+See the full list of tags for a service from the details of that service's span.

+For example, these are the tags for the `publish-service`:
+* `event-type`
+* `event-type-ver`
+* `event-id`
+* `source-id`

+To search the traces, you can use either a single tag such as `event-type="order.created"`, or multiple tags such as `event-type="order.created" event-type-ver="v1"`.

 ## Troubleshooting using Kyma Tracing

 Tracing allows you to troubleshoot different problems that you might encounter